Bachelorette 2022: Sharon Battiste übt schon mal die Rosenvergabe

 In der vergangenen Staffel trat die 27-jährige Maxime Herbord als Bachelorette vor die Kameras.
 Sie entschied sich nach mehreren Wochen voller romantischer Abenteuer-Dates und spannenden Rosen-Nächten für Kandidat Raphael Fasching.
 Aus den beiden wurde allerdings kein Paar.

 Im Pendant zur Bachelorette trat Dominik Stuckmann zu Beginn diesen Jahres bereits als Bachelor an.
-Er entschied sich am Schluss der Show für Anna Rossow, mit der er auch heute noch zusammen ist und eine glückliche Beziehung führt.
+Er entschied sich zum Ende der Show für Anna Rossow, mit der er auch heute noch zusammen ist und eine glückliche Beziehung führt.